Generalization

 Shuffled Splits

 In most machine learning problems, we typically perform a shuffled split, where the order of the data is randomized before partitioning it into training and testing sets.
-This helps ensure that the distribution in the training set closely resembles that of the test set, which reduces potential biases.
+This randomization helps ensure the distribution in the training set closely resembles that of the test set, reducing potential biases that could skew model performance.

 Shuffled train/test split.
 Source: Real Python.

-One common way of implementing a shuffled two-way split is to leverage the train_test_split function from sklearn:
+One common way of implementing a shuffled two-way split in Python is to leverage the train_test_split function from sklearn:

 from sklearn.model_selection import train_test_split